tensorpack/tensorpack/docs/tutorial/trainer.md

 Following the terminology in TensorFlow, a "tower" function is something that takes input tensors and adds __one replicate__ of the model to the graph.

 Most types of neural-network training could fall into this category.
+All non-base trainers in tensorpack is a subclass of [TowerTrainer](../modules/train.html#tensorpack.train.TowerTrainer).
-This concept is used mainly to support:
+The concept of tower is used mainly to support:

 1. Data-parallel multi-GPU training, where a replicate is built on each GPU.
 2. Automatically building the graph for inference, where a replicate is built under inference mode.